What is Thai Pineapple Fried Rice?

-Chinese invented fried rice but I think it’s the genius of the Thais that make fried rice sinfully delicious—they concocted pineapple fried rice.
-With the addition of fresh pineapple, flavored with shrimp paste, fish sauce, and comes in a hollowed out pineapple, pineapple fried rice is the only fried rice I really wanted to eat.
-Not only does it look visually appealing, the taste is simply mouthwatering and utterly appetizing.
+Chinese invented fried rice but I think it’s the genius of the Thais that make fried rice sinfully delicious; they concocted pineapple fried rice.
+With the addition of fresh pineapple, flavored with shrimp paste and fish sauce, pineapple fried rice is the only fried rice I really wanted to eat.
+Not only does it look visually appealing, the taste of pineapple fried rice is simply mouthwatering and utterly appetizing.

 Pineapple fried rice calls for overnight or leftover steamed rice with pineapples.
 You can use fresh pineapples or canned pineapples.
 I personally love fresh pineapple for pineapple fried rice.
 This is a Thai recipe, so you will also need Thai seasonings such as fish sauce for authentic flavors.
 What’s more, pineapple fried rice can be made in one pot, on a skillet, wok, pan, on stove top – so very little clean up!

 I had some leftover pineapple and made this pineapple fried rice for lunch.
 I prepped the ingredients for about 10-15 minutes, then fired up the wok and cooked the rice.
 All it took was 20 minutes max, from prep to finish.
 The tempting good smell while I was working set my stomach rumbling.
 My lunch was absolutely delightful.

 How Many Calories Are in Pineapple Fried Rice